Have you been worried about an older person’s memory or thinking abilities?

 I’ll be honest here: probably not.
 Even with an adequate initial evaluation, cognitive impairment may take a few months (or even longer) to completely evaluate and diagnose.
 For instance, it’s often necessary to try treating one or more potential causes, to see if the cognitive problems improve or not.

-Other causes of cognitive impairment — notably neurodegenerative conditions such as Alzheimer’s and some of the other dementias — can take a while to diagnose because clinicians are first supposed to exclude the other potential causes, and that can take a while.
+Other causes of cognitive decline — notably neurodegenerative conditions such as Alzheimer’s and some of the other dementias — can take a while to diagnose because clinicians are first supposed to exclude the other potential causes, and that can take a while.
 (For more on the diagnosis of dementia, see “How We Diagnose Dementia: The Practical Basics to Know.)

-What to expect from an initial evaluation
+What to expect from an initial evaluation for cognitive decline

 It may not be realistic to expect definite answers.
 But that doesn’t mean you can’t expect some explanations.